strategineer/personal-website/content/food/frozen_pizza/index.md

 weight: 3
 food/tags:
   - cheap
-blurb: Take a cheap frozen pizza and transform it into a decent frozen pizza.
+summary: Take a cheap frozen pizza and transform it into a decent frozen pizza.
 servings: 1
 ingredients:
   - 1 store-bought thin crust frozen pizza (ideally with some meat on it)